Ensuring Holistic Child Development

 On the other hand, motor skills is where a child starts to learn how to coordinate body parts, major muscle groups, muscle strength, as well as his or her body position and posture.
 (Pediatric Boulevard, 2017)

-The proper development of sensory and motor skills is crucial for a child’s healthy growth and academic learning and there are many fun activities that you can get your child to engage in in order to sharpen their sensory and motor skills.
+The proper development of sensory and motor skills are crucial for a child’s healthy growth and academic learning and there are many fun activities that you can get your child to engage in in order to sharpen their sensory and motor skills.
 These include:

 ❖ Playing catch with different objects of varying size, shape, colour and texture - such as stuffed toys, small balls, balloons or safe plastic toys